-In Laurence Poussines work [30], carbon/epoxy composites have been processed by Liquid Resin Infusion (LRI).
+In Laurence Poussines work [28], carbon/epoxy composites have been processed by Liquid Resin Infusion (LRI).
 This process involved selecting a polymer system suited to the parameters imposed by the infusion process.
 This process makes it possible to impregnate a stack of dry fabrics, without a rigid counter-mold and without autoclaving, only by vacuum pulling.
 Low viscosity around 100mPa.s and temperature are the essential criteria for the success of the infusion in order to obtain composite parts of quality.
 The function that these parts must provide is reliability in the environment because the fuselage structure is subject to temperature variations between $60^{\circ}C$ and $+90^{\circ}C$ and this temperature range must be ensured even after aging.

 Two epoxy/amine systems are used in this work.
 System A was developed primarily for the injection and reinforcement infusion processes.
-According to [Kiuna 2002] [18], The system A is a monocomponent.
+According to [Kiuna 2002] [16], The system A is a monocomponent.
 It consists of a stoichiometrics blends of a tetrafunctional epoxy prepolymer, the tetraglycidyl methylene dianiline (trademark TGMDA) and two hardeners, The 2,6-diethylaniline and le 2-isopropyl-6-methylaniline.
-The respective chemical structures of epoxy prepolymer and hardener are given in Scheme 1and 2.